Pringleman83/Zeus-Trigger/README.md

   * Produce a usable menu system testing the three buttons and oled display
   * Add the IR LED and code that so that it works with a camera

+# Current hardware and software

+Hardware configuration is as follows:

+Arduino Nano clone based

+Arduino pin		Configuration		Connection 1			Connection 2			Connection 3

+D2				INPUT_PULLUP		BUTTON_1				GND
+D3				INPUT_PULLUP		BUTTON_2				GND
+D4				INPUT_PULLUP		BUTTON_3				GND
+D5				OUTPUT				220 Ohm resistor		Red LED					GND
+D6				OUTPUT				220 Ohm resistor		Green LED				GND
+D7				OUTPUT				220 Ohm resistor		IR LED					GND

+A4									OLED SDA
+A5									OLED SCL
+5V									OLED VCC
+GND									OLED GND				GND

+Software

+BUTTON_1 = Left
+BUTTON_2 = Middle
+BUTTON_3 = Right

+The current code shows the Zeus Trigger logo and flashes it a few times.
+There's then a seven item menu that can be navigated using the left and right buttons.
+The centre button lights up the selected item momentarily.

+The buttons also illuminate the following LEDs for testing purposes:
+BUTTON_1 = green LED
+BUTTON_2 = IR LED
+BUTTON_3 = red LEDs

+The code includes debounce for each button and scroll speed control for the menu.
+The speed control prevents speeding through the menu too quickly when a button is held for too long.

 # Contributing

-If you'd like to contribute to this project please let us know.
-Let us know what areas you may be able to help in.
-In the near future we'll also list here any specific requirements we have.
+If you'd like to contribute to this project please let us know what areas you may be able to help in.

+We're currently looking for:

+* somebody who may be able to design an enclosure for the completed project

 # Thank you